oracle/adb-free/README.md

 ## F.A.Q

-### How can I run Oracle Autonomous Database Free container on ARM64 arch i.e. machines with M1/M2 chips ?
+### How can I run 19c Oracle Autonomous Database Free container on ARM64 arch i.e. machines with M1/M2 chips ?
+> [!IMPORTANT]
+> 23ai images are multi-arch and natively built for both linux/arm64 and linux/amd64 CPU architectures

 Use colima + docker to emulate x86_64 arch.
 Replace podman with docker in all commands.
-This is only until we have a native ARM 64 image.

 ### How can I install colima and docker on machines with M1/M2 chips ?
 ```bash